 It can protect you from future threats and promote future opportunity

 Business owners must not fall into the trap of thinking that rebranding is only a bandaid for already occurring performance issues.
-Brand evaluation can act as a ‘proactive’ solution for businesses who want to expand, take advantage of future opportunities and, pre-emptively protect itself from new market challenges.
+Brand evaluation can act as a ‘proactive’ solution for businesses who want to expand, take advantage of future opportunities and, pre-emptively protect themselves from new market challenges.

 For example, even if it’s not obvious at first, other notable brands often refresh their brand to clarify their values and ensure they are continuing to express them clearly to the outside world.
-Brands who often refresh their image include McDonald’s, Harley-Davidson and Target.
+Brands that often refresh their image include McDonald’s, Harley-Davidson and Target.

-Clearly branding is important.
+Clearly, branding is important.
 But the question is, how clear is your branding?